 - ensuring that children grow up in circumstances consistent with the provision of safe and effective care;

 - taking action to enable all children to have the best outcomes.

-Rachel Marsh - Designated Safeguarding Lead and Deputy Headteacher
+Hannah Stevens - Designated Safeguarding Lead (DSL) and Headteacher

-Hannah Stevens - Deputy Designated Safeguarding Lead and Headteacher
+Rachel Marsh - Deputy Designated Safeguarding (DDSL) Lead and Deputy Headteacher

-Nicky Sleeman – Deputy Designated Safeguarding Lead and Year 6 Teacher
+Nicky Sleeman – Deputy Designated Safeguarding Lead (DDSL) and Year 6 Teacher